malfattti/garden/Nation-state, transnationalism, and language.md

 		- wether or not particular migrants are treated as skilled foreigners in their host society, will depend on the latter's needs and receptiveness
 		- migrant professionls tend to have a higer level of autonomy, and their linguist repertoire is more likely to be perceived as an index of cosmopolitanism, as opposed to their less skilled counterparts
 		- thus intersectionality and power are important  to bring into the analysis
-	- Future research must also reconceptualize language competence to account for its fragmented and truncated nature
+	- Future research must also reconceptualize language competence to account for its fragmented and truncated nature, for every individual, as competence is always mediated by the